martinsharma17/ECommerce_Project-/README.md

-This os my Ecommerce Project using ASP.NET woth payment gateway integration
+This is my Ecommerce Project using ASP.NET with payment gateway integration